RenaudDev/FathersProject/content/church fathers/Ignatius Of Antioch/The Epistle of Ignatius of Antioch to the Ephesians.md

 ## Chapter 21.
 Conclusion

-My soul be for yours and theirs whom, for the honour of God, you have sent to Smyrna; whence also I write to you, giving thanks unto the Lord, and loving [Polycarp](church fathers/Polycarp of Smyrna) even as I do you.
+My soul be for yours and theirs whom, for the honour of God, you have sent to Smyrna; whence also I write to you, giving thanks unto the Lord, and loving [[content/church fathers/Polycarp Of Smyrna/index.md|Polycarp]] even as I do you.
 Remember me, as Jesus Christ also remembered you.
 Pray for the Church which is in Syria, whence I am led bound to Rome, being the last of the faithful who are there, even as I have been thought worthy to be chosen to show forth the honour of God.
 Farewell in God the Father, and in Jesus Christ, our common hope.

 ## Sources